Neurobiology For Dummies

 Explore Book Buy On Amazon

 Paralysis has multiple causes.
 The part of the brain that controls movement can be damaged, such as from a stroke.
 Injuries and diseases can interrupt the message transmitted from the brain to the muscles.
-But treatment and research are helping, and rapid advances in brain-computer interfaces (BCIs) are making these science-fiction–sounding approaches feasible in the near future:
+But treatment and research are helping, and rapid scientific and technological advances are making these science-fiction–sounding approaches feasible in the near future:

-• Rehabilitation and training help in all types of paralysis by strengthening pathways and recruiting alternate ones to bypass the injury.
+• Rehabilitation and training help in all types of paralysis by strengthening specific neural pathways and recruiting alternate ones to bypass the injury.

-• Considerable current research is being done on the cause of the paralysis.
+• Considerable current research is being done on the causes of paralysis.
 Curing the actual disease is almost always the treatment of first choice.

 • One promising treatment for strokes and tumors involves regrowing neurons by taking cells that have been reprogrammed to be neural stem cells and doing autologous transplants derived from the person’s own tissue put into the damaged region.